-In addition, the resulting “Green Concrete” from ash will be a Photocatalytic concrete (5)a concrete that breaks down air pollutants such as CO2 in a process called photocatalytic oxidation, this reaction is yielded by the Titanium dioxide (TiO2) that is usually present in the Bottom Ash.
+Moreover, the resulting “Green Concrete” from ash will be a Photocatalytic concrete that can break down air pollutants such as CO2 through a process called photocatalytic oxidation.
+This reaction is produced by Titanium dioxide (TiO2), which is commonly present in the Bottom Ash.

 1. EPA.
 EPA gov emissions.
 [Online] JULY 27, 2021.
 [Cited: October 7, 2021.] https://www.epa.gov/ghgemissions/overview-greenhouse-gases.

 2. Michigan, University of.
 Center for Sustainable Systems.
 MUNICIPAL SOLID WASTE FACTSHEET.
 [Online] 2017.
 [Cited: October 7, 2021.] https://css.umich.edu/factsheets/municipal-solid-waste-factsheet.

 3. Energy Recovery Council.
 2018 Directory of Wasto to Energy Facilities. s.l. : Energy Recovery Council, 2018.

 4. zerowasteeurope.
 Understanding the carbon impacts of Waste to Energy incineration.
 Zero Waste Europe.
 [Online] MAR 18, 2020.
 [Cited: October 7, 2021.] https://zerowasteeurope.eu/2020/03/understanding-the-carbon-impacts-of-waste-to-energy/#:~:text=Each%20tonne%20of%20MSW%20incinerated,wood%2C%20paper%20and%20food)..